Connect with others who understand.

 Rescue Medications

 Rescue medications are used to quickly relieve the symptoms of asthma attacks.
-They are generally used on an as-needed basis to treat acute asthma symptoms.
-Using rescue medications regularly may indicate that your asthma is not well-controlled.
+Using rescue medications regularly may indicate that your asthma isn’t well controlled.

-The most common rescue medications are short-acting beta-agonists (SABAs) like albuterol.
-In severe cases, oral steroids like prednisone and methylprednisolone may be prescribed for a short duration.
+The most common rescue medications are short-acting beta-agonists.
+In severe cases, oral steroids or medications called anticholinergic agents may be prescribed for a short period of time.

 Side effects are possible with all asthma medications.
-Talk to your doctor about what to expect from the medications you are prescribed.
+Talk to your doctor about what to expect from the medications you’re prescribed.

 Lifestyle Changes

-Changing certain habits can help you manage asthma by avoiding common triggers.
-Lifestyle habits are not a replacement for maintenance asthma medications, but they can help decrease the amount of medications you may need.
+Changing certain habits can help you manage asthma.
+These changes may decrease the amount of medication you may need.
 Some examples of lifestyle adjustments include:

 How Do Other Conditions Affect Asthma?

 Certain health conditions are more common in people with asthma than in the general population.
-Below are some common comorbidities for people with asthma.
+Below are a few conditions that often occur along with asthma.

 Allergies

-The tendency to develop asthma, atopic dermatitis (also known as eczema), and allergies is called atopy.
+The tendency to develop asthma, atopic dermatitis (the most common form of eczema), and allergies is called atopy.
 These conditions all involve an overreaction by the immune system in response to common allergens.

 Respiratory Conditions

-Asthma can raise the risk for developing some other respiratory and pulmonary conditions, including:
+Asthma can raise the risk for developing some other respiratory conditions, including:

 References